Hürrem Sultan: State Affairs and Administration

-Suleiman, as a warrior sultan spent nearly 10 years of his reign on military campaigns away from the capital and consequently he needed someone very reliable to provide him with information about the situation in the palace, administration and on the situations of the capital - he chose Hürrem Sultan.
+Suleiman, as a warrior sultan spent nearly 10 years of his reign on military campaigns away from the capital and consequently he needed someone very reliable to provide him with information about the situation in the palace, administration and on the situations of the capital – he chose Hürrem Sultan.
 In the letters to her husband beginning from the 1530s – when she had acquired dexterous command over Turkish – she conveyed the greetings of the statesmen and the Sheikh-ul-Islam and talked about the problems in Istanbul.
 A letter she sent to him during the Iranian campaign is one of the best examples of this:

 "My Sultan, if you ask about the city; for now the disease is still continuing.
 But it is not like before...
 My Sultan, I beg you to send your blessed letter often.
 Because, God is not lying, if a week or two pass and the messenger does not come, the whole world will be in a panic.
 All kinds of things will be said.
-Otherwise, do not think that I only want it for my own self."

-"My Sultan, now there is a noise in the city that the herald of good news is coming.
+Otherwise, do not think that I only want it for my own self.
+My Sultan, now there is a noise in the city that the herald of good news is coming.
 Everyone is ready for the city fleet.
 My Sultan, you are wintering in Aleppo with the state, after that the kizilbash's (Shah Tahmasp's) son and wife were not caught, there is nothing yet.
 Now he is not there, there is not there; the coming of the herald of good news is not pleasant for anyone."

-Hürrem was also interested in the statesmen and their problems, and discussed these with Suleiman in her letters and gave him advice.
-For the first time in Ottoman history, the title of Shah, which means queen, began to be used by Hürrem, when she became the legitimate wife of the sultan.
-In most documents, her signature appears as Hürrem Shah.
-For instance, this expression is evident in the records of the Haseki Hospital and in the inscription of the soup kitchen and hospital in Jerusalem.
-"Devletlu İsmetlu Hürrem Shah Sultan Aliyyetü'ş-şân Hazretleri".

 Hürrem was one of the most educated women in the world at that time and she played a central role in the political life of the Ottoman Empire.
 Thanks to her brilliance, she acted as Suleiman's chief adviser on matters of state, and had an influence upon foreign policy and international politics.
 She freely communicated with the ambassadors of European countries, corresponded and liaised with the rulers of Venice and Persia, and stood by Suleiman at receptions and banquets.
-She imprinted her seal, used to sign important state documents in his absence on behalf of him, attended Imperial council meetings, held meetings with Grand Viziers and ministers to discuss regarding state affairs and corresponded with ambassadors and Foreign rulers, particularly with Sigismund II Augustus.
+She imprinted her seal, used to sign important state documents in his absence on behalf of him, personally attended Imperial council meetings even during the presence and absence of Sultan, held meetings with Grand Viziers and ministers to discuss regarding state affairs and corresponded with ambassadors and Foreign rulers, particularly with Sigismund II Augustus.
 She played a major role in the creation of the Polish-Ottoman alliance.